warmcat/gitohashi/README.md

    serve locally on per-vhost unix socket for integration with existing Apache / lighttpd etc server + mod_proxy

- - Only configuration per-vhost needed, the repo configuration is controlled from gitolite config.
+ - Only needs configuration per-vhost in JSON, the repo configuration and access control is taken from gitolite config.

- - Clientside JS, CSS and HTML are provided, along with Markdown parsing and syntax highlighting JS to present the JSON + HTML from libjsongit2 in a modern and responsive way.
+ - Clientside JS, CSS and HTML are provided, along with Markdown parsing and syntax highlighting JS to present the JSON + HTML in a modern and responsive way.
 SVG icons provided.
 Customizing the css and HTML template encouraged.

  - Transparent caching at JSON block level, keyed using global repository ref state... cache invalidated when any ref updated.
 ETAG browser cache